 There are a wide variety of CBD products on the market.
-At Made by Hemp, we offer CBD in the form of pure hemp oil, tincture extracts, oil concentrates, vape oils, and even oils for pets!
-You can also choose from many CBD infused foods such as chocolates, gum, or gummies.
+At Made by Hemp, we offer CBD in the form of pure hemp oil, tincture extracts, oil concentrates, vape oils, and even CBD for pets!
+You can also choose from many infused foods such as chocolates, gum, or gummies.
 Hemp oil has a pretty strong and distinct taste (think earthy) so some decide to purchase capsules instead of raw forms or oils.
-If flavor is added to the oils however, they taste a lot better.
+If a flavor is added to the oils, however, they taste a lot better.

 CBD has to be ingested; pure oils and tinctures are taken sublingually.
 This means you place the oil under your tongue, wait 1-2 minutes and swallow.
 Vape oils must be inhaled using a special vaporizer e-pen.

-CBD can also be used topically.
+Cannabidiol can also be used topically.
 Skin and beauty products made from hemp are all natural and good for the skin.
-Many athletes enjoy using CBD salves on their joints and muscles before and after workouts to help with soothe aches and pains from rigorous exercise.
+Many athletes enjoy using CBD salves on their joints and muscles before and after workouts to help with soothing aches and pains from rigorous exercise.

-Now you know what CBD is, what’s next?
+Now you know what CBD stands for, a little on what it is, and the product types… what’s next?